 Do you know that Mr. Rolls and Mr. Royce of Rolls Royce company first met in Manchester?

-If you are historically inclined, it would help to know that history of Manchester goes back to 1st CE when a Roman Fort was established here.
+If you are historically inclined, it would help to know that the history of Manchester goes back to 1st CE when a Roman Fort was established here.
 The town, however, was established around 13th CE on the confluence of rivers – Irwell and Medlock.
 It was during the industrial revolution in 17-18th CE that the town was the hub of cloth industry.
 Most mechanizations of spinning, weaving took place around here.
 Visit the Manchester museum for more details.

 I know you are again thinking of Liverpool FC and Everton FC.
 Yes, this is another football crazy city of the lovely English Cities.
 However, Liverpool is more than just its football fever.